viosca/Auto-Cards/README.md

 4. Scroll to the bottom and select `EDIT SCRIPTS`
 5. Select the `Input` tab on the left
 6. Delete all code within said tab
-7. Copy and paste the following code into the empty tab:
+7. Copy and paste the following code into your empty `Input` tab:
 ```javascript
 // Your "Input" tab should look like this
 const modifier = (text) => {